xargon666/auguste-WUD01-homepage/README.md

-git-auguste
+Intro to git
 ===========
-test repo for learning git on auguste cohort, wu day01
+Test repo for learning git on auguste cohort, wu day01